Garrett Hampson Player Props: Marlins vs. Nationals

 Nationals Pitching Rankings

-- The Nationals have a 4.63 team ERA that ranks 25th among all MLB pitching staffs.
+- The Nationals have the 24th-ranked team ERA among all MLB pitching staffs (4.64).

-- Nationals pitchers combine to give up 93 total home runs at a rate of 1.4 per game (to rank 25th in the league).

-- Irvin (1-3 with a 6.10 ERA and 23 strikeouts in 31 2/3 innings pitched) makes the start for the Nationals, his eighth of the season.
+- The Nationals rank 25th in baseball in home runs allowed (93 total, 1.3 per game).

+- Corbin (4-7) gets the starting nod for the Nationals in his 15th start of the season.
+He has a 4.81 ERA in 78 2/3 innings pitched, with 51 strikeouts.

-- His last appearance came on Tuesday, June 6 against the Arizona Diamondbacks, when the righty went four innings, surrendering four earned runs while giving up five hits.
+- The lefty last appeared on Wednesday against the Houston Astros, when he tossed five innings, allowing two earned runs while giving up four hits.

-- In seven games this season, the 26-year-old has a 6.10 ERA and 6.7 strikeouts per nine innings, while giving up a batting average of .267 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.